ICA2026 Logo

 Special Program

-ICA2026 will offer several special programs on the morning of Friday, November 13th, 2026.
+ICA2026 will offer several special programs on the afternoon of Sunday, November 8th, 2026 and on the morning of Friday, November 13th, 2026.

 You must indicate your intention to participate in advance through “My Page” on the ICA2026 registration website, after completing your ICA2026 conference registration.
 Please read the information below carefully before registering for any of the special programs.